Outchester Ducket

 Maybe a windmill, maybe used for sea-navigation, maybe just a pretty building.
 Now a holiday home.

-The Outchester Ducket, or just The Ducket to the locals, is a bit of a mystery as to what it was originally built for.
+The Outchester Ducket, also known as the Spindlestone Ducket or simply The Ducket to the locals, is a bit of a mystery as to what it was originally built for.
 On some maps it was shown as a windmill, but there is little evidence for that in the way it was constructed.

 Other maps show it as a sea-mark for navigation.
 Most recently it has been used as a dovecot, but may have simply been constructed for visual impact.